caprilesport/gedent/README.md

 [Gaussian](https://gaussian.com/),
 [NWChem](https://www.nwchem-sw.org/)
 and similar chemistry software suites.

-Although it aims to support such software and was thought with this use case in mind, it is a template CLI combined with a user defined configuration, so if you find another use for it, feel free to open a pull request with features that support your needs, or clone the repo `=)`.
+ Although it aims to support such software and was thought with this use case in mind, it is a template CLI combined with a user defined configuration, so if you find another use for it, feel free to open a pull request with features that support your needs.

 ## Is it any good?